How To Write A Media Pitch – With Sample Pitch Letter Example

 Media Pitch Subject Lines to Make You Stand Out

-However there’s a fine line between a snappy subject line and click-bait, so be careful not to go for the latter or it might discourage a journalist from clicking to learn more.
+However, there’s a fine line between a snappy subject line and click-bait, so be careful not to go for the latter or it might discourage a journalist from clicking to learn more.
 Subject lines that offer journalists something are also a great way to get your media pitch opened.
 Writing a successful pitch is not helpful if they are not getting opened.
 This might mean starting your email with “Interview Opportunities”, “Case Study”, “Samples”, or “Exclusive”.
 Each of these things not only offers value to a journalist but a call to action.

-How to Structure a Media Pitch
+How to Structure a PR Pitch Letter?

 media pitch